 - You can now click OK in the Trust Center window.

 - After you have clicked OK in the other window, you should click it again to exit.

 Remove the warning message

-But before you do this, keep in mind that it could leave your system vulnerable to future exploits.
-However, if the computer in question is part of a corporate network, you should not be affected in any way.
+It is important to note, however, that doing so might leave your system vulnerable to future attacks.
+On the other hand, if the computer is part of a company network, you should not be affected.

 Note: You can also paste the location directly into the navigation bar and click on the navigation bar for immediate access.
 Please also note that X is only a location – replace it with the current version of your Office installation.

 - Right-click on the empty location in the right pane, and select NEW – Word value (32-bit) once you have navigated to the desired location.

 - When you have created the new Dword value, name it ExtensionHardening with the hexadecimal base and 0 value.
 You can now click Next.